timmyag/wyoming-whisper-cpp-intel-gpu-docker/README.md

 ## Installation

-- Open the `docker-compose.yaml` and change the necessary values like user and path.
+- Open the `docker-compose.yaml` and change the necessary values like user and path for all services.
 - Ensure the `group_add` matches your `render` group id.
-- Install by running `docker compose up`.
+- Install by running `docker compose up -d`.

 ## Usage